exa18/shell-scripting/linux/bash/README.md

 - jpgre :: resize all .jpg which was not scaled to given number of % width/higth // arg with number change % of resize

 #### MSX
-- m :: tizonia play content of folder given as arg // no args list entries // arg '--' list entries of folder given as second arg
+- m :: play content of folder given as arg // no args list entries // arg '--' list entries of folder given as second arg
+1. TIZONIA
 - ms :: tizonia audio search
 - ml :: tizonia audio playlist
+2. MOCP (in case config set on file **chmod g-r,o-r**)
+- ms :: toggle PAUSE
+- mS :: toggle PLAY/STOP
+- mx :: start mocp server, if stoped and playlist then playit, enter GUI
+- mX :: shutdown mocp server
+- mn/mp :: next/previous track

 ##### TOOLS
 - sc :: shellcheck on bash with warrnings and errors only